jundalisay/sp/content/en/research/rand/intellectual/part-07.md

 prey” whose ultimate standard is nothing but his own whim.
 Thus Nietzsche’s rejection of the Witch Doctor consisted of elevating Attila into a moral ideal— which meant: a double surrender of morality to the Witch Doctor.

-Jeremy Bentham, the champion of capitalism, defended it by proclaiming “the greatest happiness of the greatest number” as its moral justification—and pro- pounded a “hedonistic calculus” for men’s moral guidance, which enunciated the principle that before taking any action one must consider all the possible forms and amounts of happiness and unhappiness to accrue to all the people possibly to be affected by the consequences of one’s action (including oneself as one unit among the dozens or hundreds or millions), one must compute them all, then act accordingly and sacrifice the “hedonistic” minority to the majority.
+Jeremy Bentham was the champion of capitalism.

+He defended it by proclaiming “the greatest happiness of the greatest number” as its moral justification—and pro- pounded a “hedonistic calculus” for men’s moral guidance, which enunciated the principle that before taking any action one must consider all the possible forms and amounts of happiness and unhappiness to accrue to all the people possibly to be affected by the consequences of one’s action (including oneself as one unit among the dozens or hundreds or millions), one must compute them all, then act accordingly and sacrifice the “hedonistic” minority to the majority.

 Herbert Spencer, another champion of capitalism, chose to decide that the theory of evolution and of adaptation to environment was the key to man’s morality—and declared that the moral justification of capitalism was the survival